 Set Current Location

 To know any city inside out, you need to wander through its lanes and absorb experiences.
 And what could be more enriching than viewing any city on a bicycle?
 If you are an outdoor enthusiast and love to explore new places, then the Toronto Bicycle Tours will be the right choice for your tours in the city.
 With locals and expert guides on board, you can hop on to your bicycle and roam around getting to know the city better.
-Tours are open for all ages, and include the use of bicycle and helmet.
+Tours are open for all ages, and private tours can also be arranged by contacting ahead.

 The Kay Gardner Beltline Park is characterized by the Beltline Trail that was established way back in 1892.
 Although the railroad functioned only till 1894, the railroad has escaped any major redevelopment even today.
 Passing over the infamous Yonge Street, this defunct railway route offers many inspiring panoramas that are extremely different from typical Toronto scenes in general.
 Peaceful and quiet, the park makes for a great intimate lunch spot.